ulupo/giotto-ph/paper/paper.md

-All implementations presented in this subsection so far (barring [@nigmetov2020oineus], which also provides some Python bindings) are written in low-level languages (C++, CUDA). *Ripser.py* [@ctralie2018ripser] contains a modified version of *Ripser* with support for non-zero birth times and for the retrieval of cocycles, as well as a convenient Python interface.
+All implementations presented in this subsection so far (barring [@nigmetov2020oineus], which also provides some Python bindings) are written in low-level languages (C++, CUDA). *Ripser.py* [@ctralie2018ripser] contains a modified version of *Ripser* with support for non-zero diagonal entries and for the retrieval of representative cocycles, as well as a convenient Python interface.

 Meanwhile, in 2020, Boissonnat and Pritam presented a new algorithm they called *Edge Collapser* (EC) [@boissonnat2020edge].
 Independently of the code used to